zeeshanmcp12/golang/notes.md

         - nano second -> int 00
         - location -> time.Local (time.UTC) - different formats available.
 - Memory Management
-  - It handle automatically in golang.
+  - It's being handled automatically in golang.
   - It has two functions new() and make()
   - Both functions accepts data types such that pointer, array, slice etc
   - new() works with zeroed storage which means it does not accept any value initially.
-In simple word, we cannot store anything initially in new() function.
+In simple words, we cannot store anything initially in new() function.
   - new() cannot be initialized initially
   - make() accept storage
   - make() can be initiallized